 The energy price cap limits the price of a single unit of energy for customers paying for variable energy tariffs.

-Under the price cap, typical energy bills for a medium use household are currently around £1,849 per year, or - more helpfully as it's only in place for three months - £154 per month.
-This is in place from April to June 2025.
+Under the price cap, typical energy bills for a medium use household are currently around £1,641 per year, or – more helpfully, as it's only in place for three months, from April to June 2026 – £137 per month.

 The price cap is not a limit on your total bill.
 It restricts the price per unit (or kWh) that energy companies can charge.
 You can find the average rates below.